Connecting People and Places

 Livelihood: The Plant Nursery

 All the plants that live at Berllan Dawel were chosen for their resilience and low maintenance.
 They spread and propogate easily and form the backbone of the stock for the perennial plant nursery.
 Unlike a conventional nursery, the plant stock is sited in guilds around the shrubs and fruit trees so that they provide their benefits in situ, rather than being raised in monocultures.
-There are 6 keyhole beds in front of the Undercroft for raising berry cuttings from the forest garden for retail or barter and I have built up a modest reputation locally over the years as a plant seller and comfrey juice maker.
-This has been the basis for our low impact income and I it would be great if you wish to continue this, there certainly are hundreds of plants there for this purpose.
+There are 6 keyhole beds in front of the Undercroft for raising berry cuttings from the forest garden for retail or barter.
+The edible, perennial nursery was the basis for our low impact income, in addition to running training courses on natural building and permaculture design.

 Grazing and Firewood

-Above this field, the workshop and main house site, is 2 acres of flat grazing that we purchased 3 years ago.
+Above this field, the workshop and main house site, is 2 acres of flat grazing that we purchased separately.
 It has fantastic views to the south west and has been used for our sheep.
-We have fenced it into two paddocks, leaving a strip round the north edge, planted with a several hundred mixed trees, still very young.
-We have allowed blackthorn to regenerate on the south boundary to create micro-climates and habitat and have improved the grazing quite a lot.
+We fenced it into two paddocks, leaving a strip round the north edge, planted with a several hundred mixed trees, still very young.
+We allowed blackthorn to regenerate on the south boundary to create micro-climates and habitat and have improved the grazing quite a lot.
 There is scope to plant more trees for shelter, privacy and firewood up here.
-This field is adjacent a seasonal, large pond that we own a part share in with some residents that is excellent for swimming and kayaking.
+This field is adjacent a seasonal, large pond that we shared with some neighbours, it is excellent for swimming and kayaking.
 This pond was a quarry for the track running to the plots above it and is not sealed, so in prolonged dry periods there is no water.
-The co-owners are interested to clay line it for all year round water; however even without this, it is often full enough for a good swim up to May and from September; last year it kept its levels up all summer.
+The co-owners are interested to clay line it for all year round water; however even without this, it is often full enough for a good swim up to May and from September.
 In the spring, tadpoles abound and it has been fascinating to watch the regeneration from bare stone to young wildlife sanctuary.
 In April, the swallows return and swoop low to catch insects from the pond’s surface; rarely is anyone else there and to see the swallows in the sunset with a dog and cat at your side is heaven.

 In the lower cultivated field, there is an L shaped long rotation coppice for firewood that we planted in 2009.
 You can see it in the arial photo and understand its multiple function as outlined at the beginning of this document.
 These trees are intended to be coppiced, an eighth of the total every eight years for firewood.
 They are a mix of ash, alder, sweet chestnut, downy birch and cherry with the odd oak and scots pine.
 We allow brambles to fill in the understorey for privacy, windbreak, fruit and wildlife habitat.
 On one side of the L coppice, along the south boundary, is a further firewood/shelter belt of viminalis willow, interplanted with other trees.
 A stone track runs through these trees to allow for access and harvesting.

-There is also a woodland owned in common by Lammas residents, about 1.5 acres is owned by this property and the rest is yours to wander in, rarely passing another person.
+There is also a woodland owned in common by Lammas residents.
 It is part of a bigger woodland which other Lammas residents and neighbours own private lots.
 The woodland is a mixed deciduous paradise with ancient drover ways and many secluded walks, rich in wild plants; it is bounded by the river Gafel, a beautiful, natural waterway.
-3 acres is owned in common with the ecovillage.

 Energy: Water and Electric

-The buidlings are currently linked up to PV solar for lights and car-charger socket for laptops and other electrical items; there is plenty of south facing aspect for such a system on this plot.
-The hydro-electric is owned by all 9 Lammas plots and supplies up to 3 kw of 240V electric from a leat off of the river Gafel.
+The buidlings are linked up to PV solar for lights and car-charger socket for laptops and other electrical items; there is plenty of south facing aspect for such a system.
+The hydro-electric is owned by all 9 Lammas properties and supplies up to 3 kw of 240V electric from a leat off of the river Gafel.
 The hydro-electric turbine is a valuable asset, providing such ample amounts of unmetered off-grid electric, especially during the winter, rainy months when it is most welcome.
-We have used it for power tools, washing machine, electric oven and the hoover.
+We used it for power tools, washing machine, electric oven and the hoover.
 A smart load control system in the workshop can automatically switch on and off selected appliances around the plot to divert surplus power to background uses such as space and water heating.
 The total amount of power varies with water levels, over the last four years our consumption has been around 10,000 units/year or about £1,700 worth.
-This has provided for nearly all our heating, and water heating needs.The generation of renewable electric also yields FITs payments 4 x a year (up to £10,000 a time); this is nominally fed back into the infrastructures.
+This provided for nearly all our heating, and water heating needs.The generation of renewable electric also yields FITs payments 4 x a year; this is nominally fed back into the infrastructures.
 The turbine itself requires regular maintenance and repair as befits a complex, powerful beast such as itself.
-Simon has been active in keeping it going until now; the residents decide jointly how to maintain it and spend its earnings.
+Simon was active in keeping it going and instrumental in its design and maintenance.

 The Community Hub and Other Opportunities

-As a member of the Lammas eco-village you have an equal share of the hub building, built by Simon and volunteers from local and natural materials.
+Simon and volunteers built the community hub from local and natural materials.
 The hub is an excellent resource for hosting courses and events and is a lively place where many activities are held.
 It is completely off grid and has a capacity for 60 people; there is a health and safety standard kitchen for community use.
 Outside the hub is the village green and campsite.
 Adjacent is the beautiful, historic millpond, home to geese, frogs and wild fish and bordered by mature oak trees.

-However, we’ve greatly enjoyed being tour guides over the years and have found tours and education a valuable source of income and inspiration.
+Open days run every saturday from April to October.
+We greatly enjoyed being tour guides over the years and have found tours and educational workshops a valuable source of income and inspiration.

 We have successfully run certified permaculture design, smallholding skills and natural building courses on our plot and in conjunction with the hub.

 Part of the planning consent rested on the idea that the ‘settlement will welcome visitors and provide an educational experience.’
 The diversity of visitors to Lammas and research interest, offers a wealth of opportunities.
-Last year, as part of the project, we were honoured to be paid to tour and teach hundreds of people, including Dublin City Farms Network, local artists, an American land based project and a Finnish Low Carbon Neighbourhood group.
-Whether you join in or not is up to you, however we strongly recommend you enjoy this side of life at Lammas, for your own pleasure and for the symbolic message Lammas sends round the world.
+In our last year, as part of the project, we were honoured to tour and teach hundreds of people, including Dublin City Farms Network, local artists, an American land based project and a Finnish Low Carbon Neighbourhood group.

 For four years we built the main house, Earthlea.
 It was of high ecological integrity, using local straw, lime, sub soils from the building pad and timber from the woods that was felled and thinned sustainably in previous years in accordance with the woodland management plan.
 Over 400 friends helped us build it and much fun and pain was had.
-In 2016 we were featured on Grand Designs and honoured as heroes of the self build movement and as having made a clarion call to the world to live sustainably.
-All we knew was that we had followed our conscience and creative expression and were very tired, though it is kind of Kevin McCloud to extol us so.
+In 2016 we were featured on Grand Designs and listed in the top 10 builds and as exemplars of sustainability.
 On the 1st of January 2018, the house, very near completion, burnt to the ground.
 Whilst we have been in shock and hibernation, our dear friends cleared the burnt debris and cut down the charred timber frame.
 The foundations of the house are still largely intact, a blank canvas once again.
+For us, time to do something completely different!

 Here's a short film , showing the plot in 2016